blkzen/trading-bot/README.md

 # trading-bot
 Trading Bot

-A trading bot using a pre-existing API.
+A trading bot using a pre-existing brokerage API.

 ## GOALS:
 1. Make a scalable profit